 Links checked on 30/01/18.

 Can Chlorella be used to treat Sweet’s syndrome?

-No. Despite the fact that some alternative therapists have started recommending and using the algae, Chlorella, as a treatment for Sweet’s syndrome (SS), there is no evidence to prove that it is either safe or effective.
+No. Despite the fact that some alternative therapists have started recommending and using the algae, Chlorella, as a treatment for Sweet’s syndrome (SS), there’s no evidence to prove that it’s effective or always safe.

 Chlorella is ‘natural’.
 Does that mean that it doesn’t have side-effects?